mcandre/blackbox/README.md

 ## Caveats

 blackbox is intended for non-trivial semiprimes.
-For performance reasons, certain trivial cases (n < 4, even n, square n, prime n) may produce strange results.
+For performance reasons, certain trivial cases (n < 4, even n, square n, prime n) may produce strange behavior.

 Expect processing time to grow exponentially with the size of the semiprime.